wso2/docs-choreo-dev/en/docs/apis/advanced-topics/connect-to-an-external-identity-provider.md

 5. Click on the IdP you want to add.
 This displays a form where you must enter details to set up the IdP. <br/> This example walks you through the steps to add **Okta** as the IdP.
 The details you need to fill in are similar for other IdPs as well.

-6. Enter appropriate values for each of the fields and click Next.
+6. Enter appropriate values for each of the fields and click **Next**.
 The following table describes each field in detail:

     <table>
     <tr class="header">